Robot4Learning/website_src/content/event/hri2021/cfp.md

 - What robot do you use and why?
 ### 3. Assessment
 What methods do you plan to use for the assessment?
-How do they firt the learning objectives?
+How do they map with the learning objectives?

 ## Submission format